 Our Investigation and Advice service is free and confidential.

-It’s there as a source of help and support if children and young people or those who care for them feel that a child’s been treated unfairly.
+It’s there to advise and support children and young people or those who care for them if they feel that a child has been treated unfairly.

 Get in touch

 Our opening hours are 9am-5pm Monday to Friday, except bank holidays.

 All telephone calls to and from the Investigations and Advice service are recorded for training and monitoring processes and for complaint resolution.

 The laws which set up our office means we can only provide advice to a child or young person:

 - up to the age of 18, or 21 if they have been in care, or up to 25 if they have been in care and are still in education